Potential Use Cases of Blockchain

 For online voting, registration processes, real estate activities, devising public policy, and numerous other purposes, various governments use the technology of Blockchain across the globe.
 Countries such as Dubai, Estonia, the USA, and Georgia use Blockchain for digital passports, identity management, e-voting, smart contracts, public archives, and land registry.

 Check out this video on Hyperledger Fabric Blockchain by Intellipaat:

 From this tutorial, you might have got a detailed understanding of Blockchain, its workflow, its need, Bitcoins, Hyperledger, setting up Blockchain, and its various use cases.

 While here we covered quite a bit of Blockchain’s core functionality, still there is a lot to know about it.
 If you are looking forward to learning more about it, then you must go for the structured Blockchain training provided by Intellipaat, where you will work on various case-based scenarios, along with the exhaustive topic-wise assignments, hands-on sessions, and various industry-based projects that will give you an end-to-end understanding of Blockchain and its implementation.

-If you are willing to enter in the Blockchain domain or upskill your technical expertise in this sector, then you must go with our Blockchain Certification Training, which will help you understand the most important tools that you must learn and practice with to become a successful and a productive team member at your workplace.
+If you are willing to enter the Blockchain domain or upskill your technical expertise in this sector, then you must go with our Blockchain course, which will help you understand the most important tools that you must learn and practice to become a successful and productive team member at your workplace.